Diet and arthritis

 Try to eat a balanced diet, with smaller amounts of fat and sugar, and plenty of fruit and vegetables, and foods high in calcium and iron.

-And don’t forget oily fish, a good source of omega-3 fatty acids, unsaturated fats and calcium.
-In the booklet, Healthy eating and arthritis, Oily fish, such as herring, mackerel, salmon, sardines, trout and fresh tuna, are the best source of omega-3 fats.
+These include fish, a very good source of omega-3 fatty acids, unsaturated fats and calcium.
 (Omega-6 fats may help to control inflammation, but too much may have the opposite effect, and most of us already have enough from our normal diets).

 Calcium is also important for people with rheumatoid arthritis, as this condition can put you at increased risk of osteoporosis.
-(See Arthritis Care’s booklet, Healthy eating and arthritis for more information.)
+See Versus Arthritis’ booklet, Healthy eating and arthritis for more information.

 We don’t all respond in the same way to foods.
 Some foods that have no obvious effect on someone else, such as wheat and dairy products, could make your symptoms worse.
 Talk to your medical team about possible trigger foods.
 Try keeping a food diary for a few weeks, it may help you identify the food culprits.

 Too much alcohol isn’t good for your health.
 However, scientists from Sweden and Denmark have discovered that drinking a moderate amount can reduce the risk of developing rheumatoid arthritis.
 In studies on over 2,750 people, scientists found that those who drank the most – over 5 alcoholic drinks a week – were up to 50 percent less likely to develop rheumatoid arthritis.